 Thinking about earning tangible returns on funds in your savings account?
 You should take a look at the best high-interest savings accounts in Canada.

-Savings accounts are generally not the place to park your funds if you want to generate significant returns and realize capital growth.
+Savings accounts are generally not where you park your funds if you want to generate significant returns and realize capital growth.

 However, if you have funds that are meant for short-term projects (such as a vacation, wedding, tuition, or home down payment) which you do not want to be exposed to the vagaries of the stock market, a high interest savings account (HISA) can serve as a low-risk option to safeguard your money.